 Paris is one of those cities where there is so much to do and see that visiting it can become overwhelming.
 It also tends to be pretty crowded which can make visiting certain sites difficult.
 However, the historic sites and everything else offered in the City of Light can easily be experienced with a Paris city pass by Turbopass.
+At my recent trip to Paris, I used the Paris City Pass,

 The Benefits of the Paris City Pass